 Calculus-based course providing an introduction to rigid body mechanics, gravity, waves, and heat.
 Problem and laboratory assignments complement the lectures.
+This course and the related laboratory must be taken together.

 Co-requisite or Prerequisite: Mathematics 150.
-3 Credits.

 Physics 210 Lab.
 Principles of Physics I Lab.
-1 Credit.